SrihariniRajasekaran/EISTUDY/README.md

   #### ii)Facade Pattern:
   Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.
  ##### Example: HomeTheater System
-  ### 3. BEHAVIOURAL DESIGN PATTERN:These patterns are concerned with algorithms and the assignment of responsibilities between objects.
+  ### 3. BEHAVIOURAL DESIGN PATTERN:
+ These patterns are concerned with algorithms and the assignment of responsibilities between objects.
  Two use cases to demonstrate two structural design pattern.
  #### i)Observer Pattern:
  Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.